 Conclusion

-The injection mold cooling system is a critical aspect of mold design that significantly impacts the quality of molded parts and the efficiency of the production process.
+The injection mould cooling system is a critical aspect of mold design that significantly impacts the quality of molded parts and the efficiency of the production process.
 Ensuring uniform and effective cooling is essential to prevent common issues such as warping, sink marks, residual stresses, and longer cycle times.
 A well-designed and maintained injection mold cooling system leads to higher product quality, reduced defects, shorter cycle times, and improved overall productivity.